About

 What is regeneration?

-In the words of Paul Hawken it, “...means putting life at the centre of every action and decision... and it applies equally to families, communities, cities, schools, religions, cultures, commerce and governments.”
+In the words of Paul Hawken regeneration, “...means putting life at the centre of every action and decision... and it applies equally to families, communities, cities, schools, religions, cultures, commerce and governments.”

 Sustainable Table Guides